shashankshri10/algo-energy-task/README.md

     Replace `/path/to/dump/directory` with the actual path where you want to store your dump files.

 That's it!
-You've successfully set up a FastAPI backend with MongoDB support.
+You've successfully set up a FastAPI backend with MongoDB support and tested your APIs using the interactive documentation provided by FastAPI.